 NYC Office of Wellness Program Information (OSWP)- Focuses on Health-related fitness education curriculum

-NYC FITNESSGRAM, standardized fitness assessment tool for NYC public school students
+NYC FITNESSGRAM - a standardized fitness assessment tool for NYC public school students

 DASH-NY (Designing a Strong and Healthy New York) Obesity Prevention Coalition and Policy Center.
 Launched through support from the NYSDOH in 2010.
 DASH-NY focuses on policy, systems and environmental changes that will lead to healthy eating, active living, and access to preventive healthcare services.
 They collaborate with public and private groups from transportation, agriculture, economic development, planning, education, academia, healthcare to develop strategies for reducing the obesity and chronic disease.
 Resources includes fact sheets, webinars, and link to NYS data on obesity.

 Healthy Kids, Healthy New York After-School Model Guidelines, Toolkit and Recognition Program Developed collaboratively by multiple NYS agencies including the NYSDOH and NYSED to create healthy after-school environments.
 It focuses on nutrition, physical activity and screen time.
 The toolkit includes a self assessment tool which will help you to evaluate your current practices.

 Healthier Schools for Healthier Kids-(EPA-Environmental Protection Agency)-Provides comprehensive school resources you need to establish, maintain or enhance a school environmental health program.
 Includes State School Environmental Health, Model School health Programs and School Siting Guidelines.(3/15)